Code-Institute-Submissions/dog-friendly-trails/README.md

 - This consists of images displayed in 4 columns in masonry format.
 - The column count changes as devices get smaller.
-- On mobile phones each image is displayed one bove the other.
+- On mobile phones each image is displayed one above the other.
 - Each image has a hover effect.
 - Each image has a lightbox effect with navigation included in the lightbox display.